About the Rheumatology Fellowship Program

 - Hard cases conference (weekly at VCU) is an informal conference held over lunch at the end of continuity clinic.
 This is a time when faculty and fellows may present unusual or instructive clinical management problems and discuss them.

-- Radiology conference (twice monthly at the VCUHS and once monthly at the VAMC) is a conference conducted by an attending musculoskeletal radiologist who reviews studies submitted by fellows and faculty.
+- Radiology conferences (monthly at the VCUHS and monthly at the VAMC) include a conference conducted by an attending musculoskeletal radiologist who reviews studies submitted by fellows and faculty.
 Both fellows and faculty attend.
 There is an additional structured radiology plain-film curriculum that occurs once monthly at the VAMC.

 Practice-based quality improvement project.
 Our Division’s current project is designed to monitor steroid use in lupus in our outpatient teaching clinic, with a goal of reducing steroid use overall by a combination of regular reminders and ensuring regular follow up of all patients taking more than five mg of prednisone daily.